deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 ```

-Inexact joins are also a common operation, such as [`aj` (as-of join)](https://deephaven.io/core/docs/reference/table-operations/join/aj/) and [`raj` (reverse as-of join)](https://deephaven.io/core/docs/reference/table-operations/join/raj/), for analyzing time series data.
+Inexact joins are also a common operation, made possible by [`aj` (as-of join)](https://deephaven.io/core/docs/reference/table-operations/join/aj/) and [`raj` (reverse as-of join)](https://deephaven.io/core/docs/reference/table-operations/join/raj/), for analyzing time-series data.

-To join these tables together based on the timestamps, we need to use an as-of join, or aj.
+To join these tables together based on the timestamps, we need to use an as-of join.
 As-of joins perform exact matches across all given columns except for the last one, which instead matches based on the closest values.

-For an aj, the values in the right table are matched to the closest values in the left table without going over the value in the left table.
+In an as-of-join, the values in the right table are matched to the closest values in the left table without going over the value in the left table.

 For example, if the right table contains a value 5 and the left table contains values 4 and 6, the right table's 5 will be matched on the left table's 6.

-Let's join these tables using an aj to get a single table with all of our information.
+Let's join these tables using the `aj` method to get a single table with all of our information.

 ```python
 import pandas as pd